smirarab/ASTRAL/README.md

 species_name:individual_1,individual_2,...
 ```

 The code for handling multiple individuals is in its infancy and might not work well yet.
 Keep posted for improvements to this feature.
+As of July, 2015, we *strongly* recommend
+that you use the evolving code in the [multiind](https://github.com/smirarab/ASTRAL/tree/multiind) branch for multi individuals.

 ### Bootstrapping: